tangowithcode/tango_with_django_2/manuscript/chapter12-bootstrap.md

 ## The Template

 W> ### Copying and Pasting
-W> In the introductory chapter, we said not the copy and paste -- but this is an exception.
+W> In the introductory chapter, we said not to copy and paste -- but this is an exception.
 W> However if you directly cut and paste you will end up bringing additional text you do not want.
 To get started quickly, go to our GitHub page and get the [base template](http://bit.ly/twd-bootstrap-base) shown below.
 W>
 W> If you don't understand what the specific Bootstrap classes do, check out the [Bootstrap documentation](https://getbootstrap.com/docs/4.3/getting-started/introduction/) to improve your understanding.